Mathematics and Statistics Learning Centre

 -

-Applications for tutoring in Semester 1 2024 are welcome from past and prospective tutors.
-Priority will be given to current postgraduate students in the School of Mathematics and Statistics.
+Applications for tutoring in Semester 1 2025 are welcome from past and prospective tutors.
+Priority will be given to current postgraduate and third-year undergraduate students in the School of Mathematics and Statistics.

-On Monday 20 November 2023 (1-2pm, Old Geology lecture theatre 1) there will be an in-person information session on casual teaching in the School of Mathematics and Statistics.
-This session will outline the roles and responsibilities of tutors in the School and outline the hiring process.
-This session is intended for postgraduate students who are considering applying to tutor with the School of Mathematics and Statistics in 2024.
+On Monday 18 November 2024 (1-2pm, JH Michell theatre) there is an information session on casual teaching in the School of Mathematics and Statistics.
+This session outlines the roles and responsibilities of tutors in the School and the hiring process.
+This session is intended for current University of Melbourne students who are considering applying to tutor with the School of Mathematics and Statistics in 2025.
 Attendance at this session is not required for prospective casual staff to be awarded a position, nor does attending this session guarantee a position.

 Important Dates